midi-ld/documentation/tutorials/sparql.md

 4. Filtering over these properties is easy.
 Query 6 shows how to query specifically for MIDI pieces of format 1 with a resolution higher than 400.
 5. All tracks in a piece are linked from it.
 For example, query 7 shows how to get the count of tracks per piece, and query 8 shows how to get them listed.

+**Important**.
+In general it's a good idea to use the filtering patterns in these previous examples in all the following queries, and whenever you query the SPARQL endpoint.
+Especially, when you query for track/event data.
+If you do so without constraining the search, the endpoint could take a *long* time to give the results back ot you (or fail to do so after a long waiting time).
+You'll also make it friendlier for others using these resources.
+Thanks!

 ## Querying track data